emoacht/ManagedNativeWifi/README.md

 Ver 1.8 2020-12-20

- - __Breaking change:__ GetInterfaceAutoConfig is renamed to IsInterfaceAutoConfig
+ - __Breaking change:__ GetInterfaceAutoConfig method is renamed to IsInterfaceAutoConfig.

 Ver 1.7 2020-9-29